-3. COUNTA Nested in COMBIN Function
+3. Nesting COUNTA Function with COMBIN Function

-- First type the following formula to find the number of combinations of 2 members in each group.
+- First, type the following formula to find the number of combinations of 2 members in each group.

 - Next, press ENTER and you will get your desired output.

-4. Use COMBIN Function in VBA Code
+4. Using the COMBIN Function in VBA Code

 You can also use the COMBIN function in a VBA code to find the same output for the concerned dataset.